uw-thalesians/perceptia-servers/infrastructure/local/README.md

 1. Read the [README in ./encrypt/](./encrypt/README.md) and follow the instructions there for running the createTlsCert.sh script to generate the Tls certificate and private key.
 These files will be used by the backend to accept requests using a Tls (secure) connection.

-2. Run `docker swarm init` if you haven't already started or attached a swarm master
+2. Run `docker swarm init` if you haven't already started or attached a swarm master.

         `docker swarm init`

+3. Ensure Google Api Key is provided: either set the PERCEPTIA_AQREST_GOOGLE_API_KEY environment variable, or provide the key using the -AqRestGoogleApiKey option when running the script (see step 4 below)

-3. Run the localStatExample.ps1 script, see below:
+4. Run the localStatExample.ps1 script, see below:

         To start the backend run the script with no options: